keshavagrawal89/django-custom-model-multiplechoicefield/README.md

 Its a very basic implementation and I tried to make it as generic as possible but would love to know the feedback and issues and pull requests to make it better.

+Also currently the render file holds everything for HTML and JS code.
+Need to be moved in to selecthelper.js and some template

 Thanks